Kakamotobi/Learned/DSA/22-Abstract-Data-Type.md

 - Data types are defined abstractly, and the internals of the "how" can be implemented in different ways.
 - **However, each implementation of the same data type must provide the same interface**.
 - For example, in general, an Array requires to provide a time complexity of O(1) for random access using indices.
 This does not enforce that Arrays must be stored contiguously in memory.
 Therefore, different languages and/or engines are free to implement this O(1) random access using indices in any way.
 Some may decide to store the items contiguously in a fixed array internally, and others may decide to use a dictionary internally instead.
 It doesn't matter as long as the interface is the same.
+- cf. a *concrete data type* is a specific implementation of a data type.
 ### Some ADTs
 - List
 - Stack